 Watchlist screening systems can identify and flag high-risk parties to prevent transactions involving individuals or entities associated with criminal activities.

 An AML checks is a vital part of financial sector regulations and compliance measures.
 It is designed to prevent and detect illegal activities related to money laundering and terrorism financing.
-You should conduct AML checks at different stages of your business relationship or transaction with your customers or business partners.
+You should conduct anti-money laundering checks at different stages of your business relationship or transaction with your customers or business partners.
 There are three common stages of Anti-Money Laundering (AML) checks that businesses should undertake to verify customer identity and assess their risk levels.
 These stages are:

 Onboarding refers to the initial process when a customer starts a relationship with a financial institution or another regulated entity.
 During onboarding, the institution typically collects vital customer identification data and evaluates the customer's risk profile.
 For high-risk customers or those who pose a potentially higher risk of money laundering, Enhanced Due Diligence (EDD) may be applied.
 Onboarding creates a baseline against which future customer activities can be assessed.